ComradDoge/DogeEU4/README.md

 [h1] Changes 00/03/2021 [/h1]
 [quote]

-Content
 - Incan mission tree (huge)
 - Flavour Events Expanded - 8 HRE regional events; 21 Low Countries events; 1 Wurzburg event; 7 Tuscan/Florence events;

-Fixes
+Balance/Fixes
 - Minor fix to the Branderburg/Prussia tree with some minor tweaks
 - Venice no longer pretends to be part of HRE on the vanilla bookmark
 - Updated the add ideas script when a vassal is created
-- Shia and Ibadi work for the reformation objective [/quote]
+- Shia and Ibadi work for the reformation age objective
+- Mercenary corps no longer skyrockets to 80% mercenary discipline [/quote]
 [/quote]
 [quote]